Cubic interaction vertices for fermionic and bosonic arbitrary spin fields: Introduction

-In this section, we restrict ourselves to cubic vertices for fields with fixed spin values.
-Vertices \rf{00m2kn},\rf{00m2fn} describe an interaction of the towers of bosonic and fermionic fields.
-We now obtain vertex for one massless spin-$s^\smone$ bosonic field, one massless spin-$(s^\smtwo+\half)$ fermionic field and one massive spin-$(s^\smthree+\half)$ fermionic field.
-This, we consider vertex involving fields with the following spin and mass values: \be
+In this section, we restrict ourselves to cubic vertices for totally symmetric fields with fixed spin values.
+This is to say that we consider vertices for one massless spin-$s^\smone$ bosonic field, one massless spin-$(s^\smtwo+\half)$ fermionic field and one massive spin-$(s^\smthree+\half)$ fermionic field.
+This, we consider vertices involving fields with the following spin and mass values: \be